An untapped goldmine

 Most of our knowledge about Australia’s climate relies on records kept over the past 100 years.
 Few people realise that an amazing amount of information about our climatic past is recorded in:

-Scientists and historians on this landmark linkage project will be analysing a wealth of historical documentary records, unearthing fascinating stories about Australia’s weather variations throughout history.
+Scientists and historians on this project will be analysing a wealth of historical documentary records, unearthing fascinating stories about Australia’s weather variations throughout history.

 In combination with the palaeoclimate data and early weather records, these documents will help us to piece together a picture of Australia’s climate since first European settlement in 1788.
 Most importantly, the documentary records will enable us to better understand how natural variations and extreme weather events affected Australian societies over time.

-Documentary record collections the SEARCH team is examining include:
+Documentary record collections our team has examined include: